Methi Matar Malai Recipe

 Ingredients

-You will get all the ingredients to make this curry at any Indian grocery store.
+You can get all the ingredients for methi matar malai at any Indian grocery store.

-Green Peas (Matar) – Use fresh or frozen green peas.
+• Green Peas (Matar) – You can use fresh or frozen green peas.
 Frozen peas can be used directly, but if you use fresh green peas, cook them until tender before adding them to the curry.
+Freeze green peas when they are in season to use them throughout the year using my simple recipe.

-Ground Masala Paste – To make the base of methi mutter malai curry, make a ground masala paste using onions, fresh ginger, garlic, cashew nuts, fresh tomatoes, and green chillies.
+• For The Ground Masala Paste – To make the base of methi mutter malai curry, make a ground masala paste using onions, fresh ginger, garlic, cashew nuts, tomatoes, and green chilies.
+Some people also add white poppy seeds to the masala paste to make it richer.

 You can add a little turmeric powder to get a bright yellow curry.

-Add paneer cubes to this recipe and make methi malai matar paneer :).
+Add paneer cubes to this recipe and make methi malai matar paneer.
 You can also add corn kernels, baby corn, mushrooms, etc.

 How To Make Methi Matar Malai